olegklimakov/tea-taster-ng/README.md

 - `end-basic-extra-credit` - This commit incorporates all of the extra credit assignments.
 Each assignment, though, has its own commit(s).
 - `identity-vault` - This commit replaces the basic session storage with Identity Vault.
 - `auth-connect` - In addition to using Identity Vault for session storage, this commit replaces the basic authentication scheme with using OIDC via Auth Connect for better security.
+- `pwa` - The final step of a simple PWA implementation.

 ### Branching Refresher